CelestialBoon/celestialboon.github.io/docs/philosophy/2021-03-18-procrastination.md

 - A non-trivial amount of doublethink.

-Like most of what gets built on top of Western society, it is a perverse adaptation to a perverse situation; it *works*, but there are much better alternatives given the option of a much more inclusive path of healing.
+Like most of what gets built on top of Western society, it is a perverse adaptation to a perverse situation; it WORKS, but there are much better alternatives given the option of a much more inclusive path of healing.

 ---